-Sex after menopause might be fantastic, it might be pretty similar to before, or it might be affected by all kinds of symptoms, such as bladder control issues, a loss of self-confidence, poor sleep, and stress or anxiety related to the transition.
-Everybody is different.
+Sex after menopause might be fantastic, it might be pretty similar to before, or it might be affected by all kinds of symptoms, such as bladder control issues, a loss of self-confidence, poor sleep, change in sexuality (what you’re attracted to), and stress or anxiety related to the transition.

 So what’d good to know about having sex after menopause?
 Here’s our quick guide.

 - What happens to a woman sexually after menopause?